 This winter we finished up our last remaining months in South America.
 It was impossible not to fall in love with Patagonia, the southern region of Chile and Argentina.
-In January we loaded up our 4Runner into a shipping container and sent it Miami where we will reunite with it soon.
-We are trying to establish a new homebase in the mountains of North Carolina, where all of Shannon's family has migrated to over the years.
+In January we loaded up The 4Runner into a shipping container and sent it to Miami where we will reunite with it soon.
+We are trying to establish a new homebase in the mountains of Western North Carolina, where all of Shannon's family has migrated to over the years.
 Shannon will go back to nursing and Brenton will explore other opportunities while he tries to get back into the fire service.

 |Unloading the 4Runner at home.
 Finally a place to work on it.|

 Our priorities have shifted.
 If the past two years has taught us anything, it's that the people around us are what makes us happy.
-With that being said, we miss our overland-family from our time on the road, but eventually more and more of them will make it this far east.
-We also miss our family in the Northwest along with Brenton's sister and her family who are living abroad, but as time rolls on we will be able to visit them and travel more.
-For now this is where we belong.
-We look forward to future (shorter) excursions, but we know that this is home and we are working hard to settle in.
+With that being said, we miss our travel-family that we met on the road, but hopefully more and more of them will make it East for a visit.
+We also miss our family in the Northwest along with Brenton's sister and her family who are living abroad.
+As time rolls on we will be able to visit them and travel again.
+For now this is where we are.
+We look forward to future “micro-adventures”, but this is home now and we are trying hard to settle in.

 |Building bridges and putting in work on the family property.|